SUSSBIA/fabric-onboarding-experience/04-start-using-fabric/README.md

 ## First safe activity for report developers

-Report developers should begin by checking whether an approved semantic model or existing report already exists.
+Report developers should begin by checking whether an approved sample semantic model or existing sample report is available in the sandbox.

 Recommended first activity:

-1. Open the correct workspace.
+1. Open the assigned sandbox workspace.
-2. Review existing reports and semantic models.
+2. Review existing sample reports and semantic models.
-3. Check whether the required business definition already exists.
+3. Check whether the exercise already provides a sample business definition.
-4. Create a draft report only if reuse is not appropriate.
+4. Create a draft report only if the exercise requires it.
-5. Use clear naming to indicate that the report is a draft or prototype.
+5. Use clear naming to indicate that the report is a sandbox activity.
-6. Validate the numbers with the relevant owner before sharing more widely.
+6. Validate the numbers against the exercise instructions or expected output before sharing with the training group.

-Report developers should avoid creating duplicate semantic models or conflicting KPI definitions unless there is a clear reason.
+Report developers should avoid creating duplicate semantic models or conflicting KPI definitions in actual department workspaces unless there is a clear reason and appropriate review.

 ## First safe activity for data engineering learners

-Data engineering learners should start in sandbox unless they are working on an approved department use case.
+Data engineering learners should also start in the sandbox workspace.

 Recommended first activity:

-1. Open the sandbox workspace.
+1. Open the assigned sandbox workspace.
 2. Create or open a Lakehouse.
 3. Load mocked, synthetic, public, or approved non-sensitive data.
 4. Inspect the data structure.